Introduction

 More Information

-This chapter covers more information that detail some behavior that are expected, such as how the locale resolution is done.
+This chapter covers more details about expected behaviors, such as how locale resolution is done.

 Locale Resolution

-This library handles the detection of what locale to use for you, but it can be done in a multiple of ways.
+This library handles the detection of what locale to use for you, but it can be done in a multitude of ways.

 Here is the list of detection methods, sorted in priorities:

-1. A locale prefix is present in the URL pathname when using I18nRoute (e.g. /en/about)
+- A locale prefix is present in the URL pathname when using

-3. A locale can be matched based on the Accept-Language header in SSR
+- A locale can be matched based on the

-4. A locale can be matched base on the navigator.languages API in CSR
+Accept-Languageheader in SSR - A locale can be matched based on the

-In SSR it is always the server that resolves what locale to use, the client do not tries to compute a locale when loading, the only locale changes that can happen is by explicitly setting it in the context.
+In SSR, it is always the server that resolves what locale to use; the client does not try to compute a locale when loading; the only locale changes that can happen are by explicitly setting it in the context.

 How To Reduce Binary Size

-This chapter is about the few options you have to reduce the binary footprint of this library, other than compiler options such as opt-level = "z" and other things that are common for every builds.
+This chapter covers the options you have to reduce the binary footprint of this library, aside from compiler options such as opt-level = "z" and other settings that are common to all builds.

 ICU4X Datagen

-This library use ICU4X as a backend for formatters and plurals, and the default baked data provider can take quite a lot of space as it contains informations for every possible locale.
-So if you use only a few this is a complete waste.
+This library uses ICU4X as a backend for formatters and plurals, and the default baked data provider can take quite a lot of space as it contains information for every possible locale.
+So if you use only a few, this is a complete waste.

-The first step to remove those excess informations is to disable the default data provider, it is activated by the "icu_compiled_data" feature that is enabled by default.
+The first step to remove this excess information is to disable the default data provider.
+It is activated by the "icu_compiled_data" feature, which is enabled by default.
 So turn off default features or remove this feature.

-Great we lost a lot of size, but now instead of having too much informations we have 0 informations.
+Great, we lost a lot of size, but now instead of having too much information, we have 0 information.
 You will now need to bring your own data provider.
-For that you will need multiple things.
+For that, you will need multiple things.

 1. Datagen

-First generate the informations, you can use icu_datagen for that, either as a CLI of with a build.rs (we will come back to it later).
+First, generate the information; you can use icu_datagen for that, either as a CLI or with a build.rs (we will come back to it later).

 2. Load